 - Poor intraoperative blood glucose control is associated with worse outcome after cardiac surgery in patients with diabetes.

-- Diabetes mellitus is a risk factor for prolonged intensive care after cardiac surgery and prolonged length of hospital stay after surgery.
+- Diabetes mellitus is a risk factor for prolonged intensive care after cardiac surgery.

 Pre-operative assessment of the patient with diabetes